IBM/network-config-analyzer/benchmarking/README.md

 Note that functions are colored by the percentage of time that the program spends in them (tottime).

-To visualize all the profile results you can run [TODO]

 ### gprof2dot options
 -